uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 ---

 ## PR Task
+### computing errors from PR files

-For evaluating the results of different PR solvers, we compute the errors of the partition function.
+We compute the errors of the partition function to evaluate solvers.
 The error of a solver \\(solver\\) on the \\(i^{th}\\) instance is computed as follows. <br>

 $$
 \begin{align*}